SpyroFenton/theTheatreRoyal/README.md

 To start the project first initialise the SQL database, there are two databases, one contains spoof data for testing and the other is without spoof data

 location: theTheatreRoyal\SQL Files
-without spoof data = theatreRoyalvanilla.sql
+a. without spoof data = theatreRoyalvanilla.sql
-spoof data = theatreRoyalwithData.sql
+b. spoof data = theatreRoyalwithData.sql

-1. Open MySQL workbench, either create a new MYSQL connection or click on Local instance, import the sql file from above
+1. Open MySQL workbench, either create a new MYSQL connection or click on Local instance
+2. There are two ways in which you can insert the chosen SQL(a or b) file into the database:
+	- Right click on the sql file to open with a note editor and copy the enitre code and insert it into a blank query tab
+	- Double click the sql file to open it in MySQL workbench (this may open in an unconnected session so copy the code and insert into a connection created from step 1
-2. Run sql script
-(database should now be initialised)
+3. Run sql script with the execute button (yellow lightning bolt) (database should now be initialised)

-3. Now open the java project in an IDE of your choice, file location: theTheatreRoyal\theTheatreRoyal
+4. Now open the java project in an IDE of your choice, file location: theTheatreRoyal\theTheatreRoyal
-4. First change the credentials.txt file to match your MYSQL workbench URL, Username and password
+5. First change the credentials.txt file to match your MYSQL workbench URL, Username and password
-5. Run the FrontEndController.java as a java application
+6. Run the FrontEndController.java as a java application

 There are some known bugs in the program: